Poppulo

 • Training is easier - A functional organizational structure facilitates the training of employees as it focuses on a limited set of skills.
 For example, personnel in the marketing department are given training in marketing issues only.

-• Coordination is established - As all the employees working within a department are specialists in that area, coordination is more straightforward.
+• Coordination is established - Functional structures facilitate coordination and specialization as all the employees working within a department are specialists in that area, making coordination more straightforward.

 • Higher productivity levels - Employees within a functional organization structure have a unique skill set that allows them to perform to a high standard within their individual departments.
 This expertise leads to increased levels of productivity companywide as employees can carry out their tasks effectively, with little supervision from their superiors.